close

 Never Use a Free VPN Service

-Some users might be tempted to rely on free VPN services to encrypt their connection.
-While they may work at times, doing so can be problematic.
-Free VPN services are less reliable since they often sell user data to third parties.
-And the benefit of avoiding payment is compensated with a lack of performance, i.e., internet speed.
+Free VPNs are only good for a short time, and they do not encrypt your connection at all.
+They are also less reliable since they often sell user data to third parties.
+And the benefit of avoiding payment is compensated for with a lack of performance, i.e., internet speed.

-Streamers often complain, “I have high speed internet but slow buffering.”
+Have you ever felt like, “I have high-speed internet, but slow buffering.”
 Well, buffering is often the result of ISP throttling.
-And as discussed earlier, ISP throttling is when the ISP reduces the internet speed on a certain website to increase the speed on other sites.
-A VPN service like Ivacy VPN can help since it can connect users to remote VPN servers instantly.
-Users can instantly connect to a different VPN server in a region of their choice and avoid making VPN slower.
+As discussed earlier, ISP throttling occurs when the ISP reduces the internet speed on a particular website to increase the speed on other sites.
+A VPN can help since it can connect users to remote VPN servers instantly.
+Users can instantly connect to a different VPN server in a region of their choice and avoid slowing down the VPN.

 What Is a Good Speed for the Internet?

-Good internet speed depends on the activity of the user.
+Good internet speed depends on the user’s activity.
 For most internet activities, such as browsing, even 1.5 Mbps internet speed is sufficient.
 Going further, for online activities such as video streaming, any internet speed higher than 25 Mbps is more than capable of supporting HD streaming.
-Then there are more competitive activities, such as high-performance online gaming where split-second decisions are needed to be made.
-Even then, an internet connection with a download speed as high as up to 100 Mbps will get the job done.

 Tags : does VPN slow down internet